mysociety/yournextrepresentative/docs/new-instance.md

     boundaries into our MapIt instance for boundaries whose licensing isn't compatible with OpenStreetMap.

-### Define the elections you're collecting candidates for
+### Create an elections app for the country you're collecting candidates for

-You will need to add a new Django application in the `elections` package - you can use `uk_general_election_2015` as an example.
+You will need to add a new Django application in the `elections` package.
+To start with a skeleton application you can copy the `elections/example` to a new name - `elections/freedonia`, for example.
 You should then set `ELECTION_APP` in your `general.yml` to the name of that application (not including `elections.`).

 In this new application you will need to do the following:

-* Create a `settings` module which defines an `ELECTIONS` dictionary.
-(The details of the meaning of these fields are described just below.)

 * Set `SITE_OWNER` and `COPYRIGHT_HOLDER` in the `settings`
   module (and optionally `SITE_OWNER_URL`) - these will be